Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/FullyConnected.md

 * We can find multiple weight configurations, i.e `W` matrices, which give us the same mapping function from inputs to outputs.

-Given all the theoretical informations about this kind of model we can now pass to practical (numerical) considerations about their implementations.
+Given all the theoretical information about this kind of model we can now pass to practical (numerical) considerations about their implementations.

 [**next >>**](./gemm.md)